plfa/plfa.github.io/src/plfa/part1/Lists.lagda.md

 which we recurse or induct becomes smaller, is a common trick.
 It belongs in your quiver of arrows, ready to slay the right problem.

-Having defined shunt be generalisation, it is now easy to respecialise to give a more efficient definition of reverse:
+Having defined shunt by generalisation, it is now easy to respecialise to give a more efficient definition of reverse:
 ```agda
 reverse′ : ∀ {A : Set} → List A → List A